 The Projected Recovery Amount for a Group of Notes will be calculated by Fannie Mae in its sole discretion on the related Recovery Election Date based on assumptions derived from subsequent recoveries on Reference Obligations that became Credit Event Reference Obligations during prior periods.
 However, it is possible that actual subsequent recoveries on the Liquidation Recovery Mortgage Loans will differ from those assumed, and those differences may be significant.
-Holders of Written-down Notes that receive their proportionate shares of the Projected Recovery Amount on the related Recovery Election Date will not benefit from any increased subsequent recoveries that may otherwise be available on the related Liquidation Recovery Date, if applicable.
+Holders of Written-down Notes (other than the Interest Only RCR Notes) that receive their proportionate shares of the Projected Recovery Amount on the related Recovery Election Date will not benefit from any increased subsequent recoveries that may otherwise be available on the related Liquidation Recovery Date, if applicable.
 The related Liquidation Recovery Amount, if any, will be affected by various factors in effect during the period subsequent to the Recovery Election Date, including regulatory changes and general economic and housing market conditions, among other factors, which may decrease or increase the actual net recoveries on Liquidation Recovery Mortgage Loans and, accordingly, may decrease or increase the related Final Liquidation Amount payable to the applicable Holders.
-It is likely that the related Projected Recovery Amount and Liquidation Recovery Amount for a Group of Notes will differ and Holders of Written-down Notes will incur different levels of losses based on which amount they receive.
+It is likely that the related Projected Recovery Amount and Liquidation Recovery Amount for a Group of Notes (other than the Interest Only RCR Notes) will differ and Holders of Written-down Notes (other than the Interest Only RCR Notes) will incur different levels of losses based on which amount they receive.